jryans/websocket-tap/README.md

 # websocket-tap

 This tool allows you to tap into a WebSocket stream to view (and soon modify) the messages as they happen.
-This handy for debugging, as current browsers don't provide a way to see the messages exchanged.
+This is handy for debugging, as current browsers don't provide a way to see the messages exchanged.

+## Compatibility

+I have only tested this so far with a server and client both using hybi-17 (Chrome 17.0.918.0).
+I would expect things should work with implementations of any hybi draft that uses Sec-WebSocket-Version values of 0, 6, 8, or 13, but no testing has been done.

 ## Requirements